How recommendations work

 | evidence | Parameter-specific metrics that drove the decision |

-When recommended == current, the action is normalized to NO_ACTION and priority to LOW.
-These are shown in a collapsed "Show healthy" section.
+If recommended equals current, the recommendation is normalized to NO_ACTION and shown in the collapsed healthy section.

 Confidence scoring